 The sensitivity analysis demonstrates that modified assumptions about unregulated loads and other key variables not controlled by code can explain a significant amount of variability between modeled and measured results.
 This provides critical insight into how to better track building stock performance improvements as a function of combined policy and market influences.
-Future analysis of building stock performance should include field data about unregulated loads to influence modeling assumptions and increase confidence in predicted performance results.
+Future analysis of building stock performance should include field data about unregulated loads to influence modeling assumptions and increase confidence in predicted performance results at the building type level.

-For this analysis, performance patterns in certain building types suggest that these modifications should be implemented in the phase one baseline analysis to improve confidence in the accuracy of the predicted 2006 baseline performance values.
-Using the research conducted in phase two on unregulated load characteristics, and research on control system performance and other characteristics, the project team has implemented some modifications to performance predictions for key building types.
-Not all of these modifications result in significant changes to EUI; in some cases the modifications result in more reasonable end use energy predictions that provide better context for evaluating the potential impact of subsequent code strategies to lead to continued building performance improvement.
+For this analysis, performance patterns in certain building types suggest that these modifications should be implemented in the Phase One baseline analysis to improve confidence in the accuracy of the predicted 2006 baseline performance values.
+Using the research conducted in Phase Two on unregulated load characteristics, and research on control system performance and other characteristics, the project team has implemented some modifications to performance predictions for key building types.
+Most of these modifications result in only minor changes to EUI, but the analysis has significant implications for code priorities; in some cases the modifications result in more reasonable end use energy predictions that provide better context for evaluating the potential impact of subsequent code strategies to lead to continued building performance improvement.